Apress/Extreme-Mobile/README.md

 # Issues

-The latest resolutions to all outstanding issues found in the book can be found under the [Issues](../../issues) section.
+Resolutions to all outstanding book issues can be found under the [Issues](../../issues) section.

 # Source Code for Extreme Mobile